 Another solution, which corresponds with the eco-friendly global trajectory, is to keep suppliers local.
 Find regional alternatives to vendors, which will mean that the project remains closer to home and delivery times should be shortened.

 Finally, ensure that the inventory on the ecommerce storefront is kept up to date and current.
 When things are out of stock, make sure this is clear.
-Being constantly aware of the stock that is available, and emphasizing this when it comes to merchant merchandising rules is key in order to stay in control.
+Being constantly aware of the stock that is available, and emphasizing this when it comes to merchant e-commerce merchandising rules is key in order to stay in control.
 The last thing you want is to find you’re in a huge pile of customer backlog orders and no products to deliver.

 Speaking To Customers About Supply Chain Issues